30 Classic Whiskey Cocktails—Simple Recipes for Any Season

 The importance of Angostura bitters in whiskey cocktails

-4. Fee Brothers: They make many flavors, including traditional bitters and unique ones like peach and chocolate.
-Their bitters are less alcoholic and use glycerin, giving them a different feel.
-Their peach bitters add a fruity dimension to a Whiskey Smash.
+• Fee Brothers: This versatile brand offers unique flavors like peach and chocolate.
+Their peach bitters add a fruity edge to a Whiskey Smash.

 Pre-mixed whiskey drinks are great for easy sipping.
 High West makes a ready-to-drink Old Fashioned that tastes like the real deal.
 On The Rocks offers different whiskey drinks, like a Manhattan or a Whiskey Sour, right out of the bottle.
 Cutwater Spirits has a cool Whiskey Highball in a can.
 But the ones we like are the Bulleit Crafted Cocktails, the brand offers manhattan and old fashioned straight from the bottle.